Northern Cheyenne Exodus: Little Wolf's band

 After the council near the North Platte where the Northern Cheyenne split up, Little Wolf's band continued north to the Sand Hills of Nebraska where they wintered along Wild Chokecherry Creek where there was plentiful deer, antelope and cattle.
 They saw a few white men during the winter but were undisturbed.
 In early spring they moved north to the Powder River.
 There they were located by scouts attached to troops from Fort Keogh commanded by Lieutenant W. P. Clark, an army officer known as White Hat to the Cheyenne and who had been friendly with Little Wolf in the past.
 After negotiation with first the scouts, then later Lieutenant Clark, the band agreed to surrender and go with the troopers to Fort Keogh.
 There they were offered service in the army as scouts.
 After some discussion even Little Wolf agreed to become a scout, as did Red Armed Panther.

 Northern Cheyenne Reservation

-After some delay, the Northern Cheyenne Indian Reservation was established in southeastern Montana near the Black Hills, and they were never forced to return to the south.
+In 1884, the Northern Cheyenne Indian Reservation was established in southeastern Montana Territory, and the Northern Cheyenne were never forced to return to the south.